*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 There can be many cases in which accepting a deed in lieu is advantageous for a lender, but they are not obligated to accept a deed in lieu from you.
 There are many reasons they might not choose to move forward with it.

-Depreciated value of the home or liens or judgments which make it more difficult to sell the property and get the appropriate amount of proceeds back for the lender after being split between the affected parties would be a reason for rejection.
-They’re also less likely to accept this if there is a belief that the property is in rough shape.
+You may be rejected if your home has depreciated in value, or if you have any liens or judgments on your home.
+Liens and judgments make it more difficult to sell your property and get the appropriate amount of proceeds back for the lender after being split between the affected parties.
+Lenders are also less likely to accept a deed in lieu if they believe your property is in rough shape.

 In other instances, the servicer that collects your payment for the lender may not allow a deed in lieu, or the mortgage contract may prevent it.
 Make sure to fully understand all of your options.